 As we’re entering the depths of winter, it’s always refreshing to think that Australia is just beginning yet another wonderful golden summer.
-And although the warmer seasons in the Northern Hemisphere are a few months away, there’s no reason why we can’t all learn to live a little more like the Australians.
+People living so close to beaches that they can take a stroll before work, or take a dip before school.

 There’s no denying it, Australian lifestyle is very different from lifestyle in the UK – and I love the differences.
 Whenever I’m in Australia I’m always struck by how different the lifestyle is, and (don’t tell anyone!) but I think I probably prefer the Australian way of doing things!